piotrszczesniak/basic-git-workflow/README.md

-This git repository will show you a baisc git workflow for individuals or small teams.
+This git repository will show you a basic git workflow for individuals or small teams.